ResMed AirCurve 10 ASV Review: Is it the Machine To Help You?

 Effective Treatment for Central Sleep Apnea

 If you have CSA or Cheyne-Stokes respiration, this machine does a phenomenal job of preventing apneas.
-It actively corrects irregular breathing patterns, something standard CPAPs simply cannot do.
+Research confirms ASV effectively treats CSA with 70% of patients achieving an AHI under 10 events per hour,⁸ something standard CPAPs simply cannot do.

 Minimal Noise & Disruption